CSAFE-ISU/cmcR/README.md

 The `comparison_cellDivision` function divides a scan up into a grid of cells.
 The `cellIndex` column represents the `row,col` location in the original scan each cell inhabits.
 Each cell is stored as an `.x3p` object in the `cellHeightValues` column.
-We will want to remove cells that contain too many missing values.
 The benefit of using a `tibble` structure is that processes such as removing rows can be accomplished using simple `dplyr` commands such as `filter`.